Whistleblower’s Attorney Claims To Have Obtained Security Clearances For People With ‘Child Porn Issues’

 — R. David Edelman (@R_D) November 7, 2019

 As The Inquisitr reported, the purported name of the whistleblower was released this week, which led to the name being shared on social media as well as via right-wing media outlets.
 But the person in question — R. David Edelman, a former staffer in Barack Obama’s White House — was reportedly not the whistleblower.
-Edelman left White House in January 2017, which makes it impossible for him to have been around for Trump’s phone call with Zelensky.
+Edelman left White House in January of 2017, which makes it impossible for him to have been around for Trump’s phone call with Zelensky.

 Edelman claims that the release of his identity led to threats of physical harm, which he claims was “upsetting” for his family.